 You will be completely immersed in your school with an expectation that you will participate in all aspects of day to day life- working the full school year.
 You will be coached to teach whole classes from early on in your placement, with the guidance, nurture and support of your class teacher.

-There are 15 days of university led input throughout the year from the Institute of Education.
+There are a number of days of university led input throughout the year from the university partner.
 In addition to this Primary Advantage offer weekly hub sessions which provides the bridge between the theory and your classroom practice.

 You will benefit from working across Early Years Foundation, Key Stage 1 and Key Stage 2 during the course of the year.
 You will be based and employed in your ‘home’ school from the start of the year.
 During the second half of the Spring term, however, you will spend 4-6 weeks in one of our other primary schools in Hackney, teaching in a consecutive age phase.
 In summer you will then return to your base class and school and resume a 70% teaching timetable.

-You will benefit from a very strong support network which includes an IOE tutor, school mentors, class teacher mentors and the student peer group.
+You will benefit from a very strong support network which includes university tutor, school mentors, class teacher mentors and the student peer group.
 Most importantly you will love working with our children.

 As part of our support programme you’ll come together for a weekly Hub training session with some of the best teachers in our federation for training, observations, and reflecting on practice.
 We have found this creates a really strong peer group which students find incredibly supportive and valuable.
 It also adds an important third dimension to your teacher training experience.

-Please see full course details and entry requirements at: https://www.ucl.ac.uk/ioe/courses/teacher-training/primary-school-direct-salaried
+Full course details and entry requirements will be published shortly.

 At the interview stage we try to match you with the school that best suits your needs and interests, and also try to place you in the key stage of your choice, if you have a preference, though we cannot guarantee these preferences.